sbbjss/currency-converter/README.md

 ## Project Overview
 This project involves the creation of a simple full-stack application using NestJS for the backend and Nuxt for the frontend.
 The goal is to build a tool that retrieves and converts the amount of a specified transaction from one currency to a selected currency using a mock database.
 This task will demonstrate your ability to work with both frontend and backend technologies, apply RESTful principles, and implement clean, scalable code.

+You should approach this as if you were starting a new project that is expected to grow to support multiple developers working on it at once.
+Therefore, you are expected to take care to make thoughtful decisions about the project architecture.

 The frontend and backend base projects have been provided in the `nuxt` and `nest` directories of this repository to save time bootstrapping.

 ## Technical Requirements
 - **Backend**: Develop a RESTful API using NestJS with TypeScript.
 The API will serve transaction data from a provided JSON file simulating a database and perform currency conversions.
 - **Frontend**: Build a user interface using Nuxt 3 and the Vue Composition API with TypeScript.
 The interface will include a form to input a transaction ID and select a currency for conversion.
 The frontend should validate the transaction ID as a valid UUID before submission and handle user inputs and API responses effectively.
+- **Typescript**: Please do not use `any` or `unknown` types.
+Please do not edit the `tsconfig` files, and do not disable the linter.

 ## Backend Specifications
 1. **API Endpoints**:
    - `GET /transactions/{id}`: Returns the transaction details by ID.
    - `POST /transactions/{id}/convert`: Converts the transaction amount to the specified currency (currency should be passed as JSON in the body of the POST request) and returns the original and converted amounts.
 2. **Data Management**:
-   - Load and manage transaction data from the provided JSON file.
+   - Load and manage transaction data from the provided JSON file (at `nest/src/db/transactions-repository.ts`)
    - Ensure proper handling of non-existent transaction IDs and unsupported currencies with appropriate error messages.
    - Validation should be accomplished with a combination of NestJS pipes and the class-validation library
 3. **SOLID Principles**: